hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Notes:
 * At least one of `ranges` and `centers` must be given.
 * Some dimensions of a multi-dimensional parameter may not represent binned data.
 Each dimension must be described in the `bins` object, but any dimension not representing binned data should indicate this by using `"centers": null` and not including the `'ranges'` attribute.
-* Bin centers and/or ranges may depend on time (but the number of centers and/or ranges may not change), see the [time-varying bins](#3614-time-varying-bins).
+* Bin centers and/or ranges may depend on time (but the number of centers and/or ranges may not change), see the description of time-varying bins later in this section.
 * Bin centers and/or ranges may not depend on non--time dimensions.
 For example, suppose the parameter dimensions are time, energy and pitch angle.
 The pitch angle bin centers and/or ranges cannot depend on the energy bins.